Cramlington Learning Village: Ofsted

-Most recently, the school was judged to be Good in an inspection published in May 2022.
+The school's most recent inspection, published in July 2026, recognises the school to be performing to a 'strong standard' in five of the areas reported, and to 'expected standard' in two areas.
+This comes after Ofsted reformed their grading system to move away from 1-word overall judgements of schools.

-It had previously been rated Good in an inspection published in February 2017.
+It had previously been rated Good in two inspections published in May 2022 and February 2017.
 Having previously been rated Outstanding in four successive Ofsted ratings up until 2013, an inspection in July 2015, however, found the school to be Inadequate and placed it in Special Measures.
 The review proved controversial, being featured on the local television news on the evening of the report's publication.
 A monitoring inspection, the report of which was published in October 2016, removed the Special Measures status, allowing the school to once again recruit newly qualified teachers.